 Collect rainwater in water butts connected to the down pipes from the roof of the house.
 Divert the water using dedicated water diverters.
 These are very easy to install and divert all the rainwater straight into your water butt ready for use on the garden.You can keep the water inside the butt clean with a special water treatment.

 Prepare your plants for every eventuality.
 If they have been properly planted and the soil is in good heart then they will be able to quickly establish a good root system to source water.

-Feed lawns and plants with quality fertiliser such as Westland Aftercut in spring to encourage them to grow new deep roots while there is water available to support this growth.
+Feed lawns with quality fertiliser in spring to encourage them to grow new deep roots while there is water available to support this growth.

-Remove all weeds from the garden but especially in spring: They compete with your plants for water.
-Use Weed Buster for persistent perennial weeds, it contains glyphosate that will reach down to the roots of your plants.
+Remove all weeds from the garden but especially in spring: they compete with your plants for water.
+Use a glyphosate weedkiller for persistent perennial weeds, to kill weeds right down to the the roots.

 Mulch to reduce water loss from the soil.
 It's vital you apply the mulch in the winter or early spring when the soil is saturated.
 A mulch will control annual weeds and reduces the need for hoeing.